 In the long-term, we expect to incur substantial additional research and development expenses, manufacturing and production expenses, and general and administrative expenses, including increases in costs related to personnel, preclinical and clinical testing, outside services, facilities, intellectual property and possible commercialization.
 Our future capital requirements will depend on many factors, including continued scientific progress in our research and development programs, the scope and results of preclinical testing and clinical trials, the time and costs involved in obtaining regulatory approvals, the costs involved in filing, prosecuting, enforcing and defending patent claims, the impact of competing technological and market developments, the cost of manufacturing scale-up and validation, and possible commercialization activities and arrangements.
 We may seek additional funding through research and development relationships with suitable potential corporate collaborators.
 We may also seek additional funding through public or private financings.
+For example, in August 2016, we sold 1,841,420 shares of our common stock to AnGes in a private placement for gross proceeds of approximately \$7.8 million.
 We currently have on file an effective shelf registration statement that allows us to raise up to \$100.0 million from the sale of common stock, preferred stock, debt securities and/or warrants.
+In October 2016, we also entered into an At-The-Market Issuance Sales Agreement, of the ATM Agreement, with IFS Securities, Inc. (Join BP, under which we may issue and sell up to \$10.0 million of shares of our common stock from time to time.
+Under the ATM Agreement, we may deliver placement notices that will set the parameters for the sale of shares, including the number of shares to be issued, the time period during which sales are requested to be made, any limitation on the number of shares that may be sold in any one trading day and any minimum price below which sales may not be made.
+Subject to the terms and con

-However, additional financing may not be available on favorable terms or at all.
-If additional financing is not available, we anticipate that our available cash and existing sources of funding will be adequate to satisfy our cash needs at leastthrough December 31, 2017.
+Despite our current shelf registration statement and the ATM Agreement, additional financing through these or other means may not be available on favorable terms or at all.
+If additional financing is not available, we anticipate that our available cash and existing sources of funding will be adequate to satisfy our cash needs at least through December 31, 2018.